AlansCodeLog/alansartlog/src/posts/old/2017-02 - How to Turn-Scan Objects Into 3D Models With Just a Camera.md

 `Min. image num`: If a point only appeared in 2 images but this is set to 3 it won't use it, so I suggest lowering this to 2 for the amount of photos I recommended.

-Edit: See new video where I go over the parameters more in depth.

 Now I prefer MVE because I could not get Level 1 to work for me, only Level 2 and it looks worse than the defaults for MVE which do work for me.

 This one does take a lot less time though (couple of minutes).
 And it seems to produce nicer point clouds with less artifacts but the end model did not look as nice as with MVE.